petter-holmberg/cpp-ref/classes.md

 ### swap

-Provide a no-fail `swap()` function to efficiently and infallably swap the contents of this object with another's.
+Provide a no-fail `swap()` function to efficiently and infallibly swap the contents of this object with another's.
 It has many potential uses (primarily in Value classes), e.g. to implement assignment easily while maintaining the strong exception guarantee for objects composed of other objects that provide the Strong Guarantee.
 [Meyers05](#Meyers05) §25, [Sutter99](#Sutter99) §12 [Sutter02](#Sutter02) §22 [Sutter05](#Sutter05) §56

 If you offer a member `swap`, also offer a non-member `swap` that calls the member.
 For classes (not templates), specialize `std::swap` too.
 When calling `swap`, employ a `using` declaration for `std::swap`, then call `swap` without namespace qualification.
 It's fine to totally specialize `std` templates for user-defined types, but never try to add something completely new to `std`.
 [Meyers05](#Meyers05) §25